dongtingli-hit/dongtingli-hit.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Harbin Institute of Technology
+  - Harbin Institute of Technology
     url: [http://en.hit.edu.cn/]

 # Short bio (displayed in user profile at end of posts)